Jeremy Chow

 About Jeremy Chow

 Jeremy Chow is an associate professor of English and NEH Chair in the Humanities.
-Chow is the editor of three essay anthologies--Eighteenth-Century Environmental Humanities (2023), The Edinburgh Companion to Queer Reading (2025) with Declan Kavanagh, and Unsettling Sexuality: Queer Horizons in the Eighteenth Century (2025) with Shelby Johnson--and the author of The Queerness of Water: Troubled Ecologies in the Eighteenth Century (2023).
-Chow's current book project explores the relationships between animality and anticolonialism.
+In addition to over thirty articles and book chapters, Chow is the editor of four essay anthologies--Eighteenth-Century Environmental Humanities (2023), The Edinburgh Companion to Queer Reading (2025) with Declan Kavanagh, Unsettling Sexuality: Queer Horizons in the Eighteenth Century (2025) with Shelby Johnson, and Waste Collection: The Ecologies, Politics, and Complexities of Discard (forthcoming) with Sage Gerson--as well as the author of The Queerness of Water: Troubled Ecologies in the Eighteenth Century (2023).
 Chow also serves as the ENLS faculty liaison for the Arts Merit Scholarship program.
-During the 2025-2026 academic year, Chow will be on sabbatical.

 Education